 “Chance can create not only a thief but sometimes a great person”. – G.C.
 Lichtenberg

 “A man who lives everywhere lives nowhere”.
 Marcus Valerius Martial

 During his time as a student, László Polgár was obsessed with studying the biographies of approximately 400 great intellectuals from Socrates to Einstein.

-While reading those biographies he had identified a common theme—intensive specialization in a particular subject.
+While reading those biographies, he had identified a common theme — intensive specialisation in a particular subject.

-Polgár started to put this discovery into practice and started to educate his three daughters before they were three years old, when they turned six he started to ” specialize” them.
-12
+Polgár started to put this discovery into practice, and started to educate his three daughters before they were three years old; when they turned six, he started to ” specialise” them.12

-Polgár made the decision to home school his children because he did not believe that our generalized school system can be successful in anything else but to produce mediocrity.
+Polgár decided to home school his children because he did not believe that our generalised school system could be successful in anything else but to produce mediocrity.

-I’m sure you noticed, but this is the exact opposite idea of the generalized school system that we have in most countries of the world.
+I am sure you have noticed, but this is the exact opposite idea of the generalised school system that we have in most countries of the world.

 For that very reason, Polgár made the early decision to home school his children:

-The fact that I did not send my daughters to school is of course connected to the fact that I hold an unfavorable opinion of it.
-I criticize contemporary schools because they do not educate for life, they equalize everyone to a very low level, and in addition they do not tolerate the talented and those who diverge from the average.
+The fact that I did not send my daughters to school is, of course, connected to the fact that I hold an unfavourable opinion of it.
+I criticize contemporary schools because they do not educate for life, they equalize everyone to a very low level, and in addition, they do not tolerate the talented and those who diverge from the average.